FrankErrickson/MimiFAIR13.jl/README.md

 ### Model Validation
 The model closely matches the original [Python implementation](https://github.com/OMS-NetZero/FAIR) of FAIR (version downloaded July 18, 2019).
 The plots below compare the Julia and Python versions of FAIR v1.3 across the four RCP scenarios. ![alt text](https://github.com/FrankErrickson/mimi_fair_v13/blob/master/Mimi%20vs%20Python%20FAIR.png)

+### Calibrating the Model with MCMC
+The file `calibration/calibrate_model.jl` has several calibration settings that can be modified by the user.
+After making any necessary changes and saving the file, running `include(calibration/calibrate_model.jl)` will carry out the MCMC calibration.
+The calibrated parameters are stored in a variable called `mcmc_chain`.

+*Note: The calibration currently has a bug.*